Pre-clinical & Discovery Programs

 C3 Glomerulonephritis (C3GN) and Dense Deposit Disease (DDD) are closely-related but distinct alternative pathway complement-mediated diseases characterized by C3 deposition in the kidney, with absent or minimal immunoglobulin deposition.
 The combined prevalence of C3GN and DDD is 1-3 per million individuals, with an estimate of approximately 1,000 patients in the United States.
 The clinical features of C3GN and DDD include compromised renal function and high blood pressure.

 There are no approved therapies for C3GN or DDD.
 Patients are usually treated with angiotensin converting enzyme inhibitors and angiotensin II receptor blockers to modulate proteinuria, and with nonspecific immunosuppressants, including corticosteroids, when kidney inflammation is present.

-Ra Pharma is developing specific inhibitors of Factor D as targeted drug candidates for C3GN.
+Ra Pharmaceuticals is developing specific inhibitors of Factor D as targeted drug candidates for C3GN.
 By blocking the alternative pathway upstream of C3, the Company believes this mechanism may prevent C3 deposition and subsequent renal injury.